Wilfred/trifle/README.md

 ### v0.10 (unreleased)

+Integers: Integers are now arbitrary size and never overflow.
+They were previously limited to 32 bits.
+Note that indexing into sequences above 2 ** 32 will not yet work.

 Parsing: Fixed a bug with `parse` where it sometimes returned a list of one error instead of throwing an error on invalid input.